 The shuttle bus departs Cherryville at 1:45 pm, and will take everyone to the TRAILHEAD.

 At the Trailhead we meet the snowcats which will take us the remaining distance up to the lodge.

 Warm clothes and good winter boots are recommended.
 You are venturing into the backcountry after all!

 What time & where do I meet the Monashee bus?

 We have a shuttle bus that will pick you up at the Kelowna International Airport at 11:45am on the day prior to your ski dates, and it will return you to the airport on the last day of your trip by 7:10 pm.
 The cost is $78.40 per person plus tax for the return trip; please contact us ahead of time as reservations are required.
+Meet Dave the bus driver by the information kiosk, near the baggage carousel.
 Look for the bus with the snowflakes on it!

-If you are not flying in, you will need to be at the Cherryville Golf & Roadhouse Cafe on the afternoon before your trip.
-The bus will stop here briefly to pick up guests and will be leaving for the trailhead by 1:45 pm.
+If you are not flying in, you will need to be at the Cherryville Golf & Roadhouse Cafe on the afternoon before your trip at 1:30 pm.
+The bus will stop here briefly to pick up guests and will be leaving for the trailhead by 1:45 - 2 pm.